SDooman/bootstrap-data-1/overview.md

 to use the Pyret math library to compute these values.

-## Unit 5 - More List Functions
+## Unit 5 - Statistics and Lists

 Students are introduced to different representations of a 'center' of a data sample (Mean, Median).
-After practicing mean, median, mode by hand, they are introduced to the Pyret statistics library and compute these values with expressions.
+After practicing mean, median by hand, they are introduced to the Pyret statistics library and compute these values with expressions.

-## Unit 6 - Statistics with Lists

-Building on Unit 3, students are introduced to different representations of the 'spread' of a data sample (min, max, standard deviation).
-After practicing these by hand, they are introduced to their respective list functions.

-## Unit 7 - Data Visualization
+## Unit 6 - Data Visualization

 Students are introduced to different data visualization techniques: scatter plots, histograms.
 Through experimenting visualizing different data sets, students learn when to use each technique.

-## Unit 8 - Regression
+## Unit 7 - Regression

 Students begin to ask questions about the relationship between different variables in a data set.
 Students are introduced to linear regression, and how to apply/visualize it.

-## Unit 9 - Data Sanitizing
+## Unit 8 - Data Sanitizing
 Students are introduced to the concept of data sanitizing by attempting to ask questions about unsanitary data from a survey they fill out.
 Then get practice sanitizing a real data set.

+## Unit 9 - Final Project
+Students choose a dataset from a list of provided data sets, and ask questions about the data.
+They will then fill in a template slideshow for their dataset and present their work to the class.

 ## Supplemental Activities
  - Conduct a Class Survey (issues with privacy, designing questions)